Mycoplasma amphoriforme, M. genetalium, M. hominus, M. incognitus, M. pneumoniae. They all lack cell walls and are not gram stainable.

 Mycoplasma amphoriforme causes pneumonia, including chronic/relapsing pneumonia in patients with primary antibody deficiency (PubMed).

 Macrolides (although resistance is increasing espcially in Asia) OR doxycycline.
 The quinolones are also active.
 As of 2012, 8.2% are resistant to macolides (PubMed), although depending on the population, up to 66% of Mycoplasma pneumoniae can be macrolide resistant.
 In severe cases, steroids get the patient better faster (PubMed).
+One meta-analysis suggests 5 days of azithromycin is better than a single 1 gm dose (PubMed).

 Mycoplasma genitalium may be better treated with 1 gram of azithromycin rather than doxycycline (PubMed, PubMed) but moxifloxacin is the only drug always effective (PubMed).
 10% are resistant and resistance is increasing to quinolones and macrolides (PubMed).
 Other studies have found macrolide resistance in 38% of the M. genitalium patients, with 43% resistance in patients tested at sexually transmitted disease clinics (PubMed).